 One of the key differences between the two was the design of the breastplate.
 Maximilian armour used a single-piece breastplate while gothic armour used a two-piece breastplate.
 The pauldrons in the gothic armour were smaller while in the Maximilian armour, they were designed to be larger.

-Maximilian armour came to be used at a time when artillery weapons were becoming increasingly popular in European battlefields.
+Maximilian armour came to be used at a time when artillery weapons were becoming increasingly popular on European battlefields.
 This specific style of armour, although formidable on the battlefield, also incorporated stylistic elements which were essentially useless in combat and served simply as for dressing aesthetics.

 Due to the impractical aspects of the armour and the rapid changes in battlefield technologies, Maximilian armour is generally considered to have remained militarily significant only from 1515 to around 1530.
-It then declined in use and occasionally commissioned by rich noblemen as an antique piece of plate armour.
+It then declined in use and was occasionally commissioned by rich noblemen as an antique piece of plate armour.